-Update: ‘Design’ section updated.
+Update: ‘Production’ section updated.

 As for the interior, we know Toyota emphasizes form over function and prefers evolutionary upgrades through generations.
 As such, don’t expect it to follow European and South Korean models with unusual elements like a two-spoke steering wheel or a touch-operated climate control panel.
 The Japanese automaker is in no hurry to adopt minimalism and doesn’t believe in falsifying luxury.

 In place of the 7-inch Toyota Audio and 9-inch Toyota Audio Plus touchscreen infotainment systems, the next-gen Toyota Camry Hybrid should pack the 8- and 12.3-inch Toyota Audio Multimedia touchscreen infotainment systems.
 Developed in the U.S., the Toyota Audio Multimedia comes with wireless Apple CarPlay and Android Auto, dual Bluetooth connectivity, Drive Connect Cloud Navigation (cloud navigation), OTA update capability, and a new voice assistant that responds to “Hey, Hi, Hello, Okay Toyota” prompts.

 Digital instrument cluster

 In addition to the infotainment systems, the semi-digital instrument cluster with a 7-inch display of the outgoing Camry Hybrid looks outdated.
 We feel that the higher grades of the next-gen Camry Hybrid will pack a 12.3-inch fully digital instrument cluster with different layouts and a more comprehensive hybrid system indicator.
 A color head-up display with a projection area of no less than 10 inches should be available in select configurations.